federgraph/SudokuHelper/SH02/HelpText.md

 - **Undo** action should undo the last user action that changed the Sudoku's content, including the candidates.
 Nothing should happen if the stack is empty.
-This action used to be enabled only if the stack is not empty, but the button frame buttons currently cannot show the enabled state.
+(This action used to be enabled only if the stack is not empty, but the button frame buttons currently cannot show the enabled state.)
 - **Clear stack** action should discard all items on the Undo stack, including all stack marks.
 (The action should only be enabled if the stack is not empty.)

-Other actions are not implemented yet:

-- **New Sudoku** should show a list of the Sudoku types the application can handle.
-Select the one you want and click OK to create a new empty Sudoku.
 - **Save Sudoku** should bring up a File Save dialog.
 It should remember the last folder you saved a Sudoku to, or loaded one from.
 Enter a filename and click the dialog's Save button to store the current Sudoku,